rklymentiev/py-for-neuro/slides/chapter3_01_numpy.md

 2.0
 ```

-Notes: `numpy` is one of the most fundamental packages for numerical computing in Python.
-It has hundreds of functions which is impossible to memorize.
-In this chapter we will not go through all of them.
-The main goal is to introduce the main idea of working with `numpy` so you can continue exploring package's possibilities on yourself.
+Notes: NumPy is one of the most fundamental packages for numerical computing in Python.
+It has hundreds of functions, but in this chapter we will not go through all of them.
+The main goal is to introduce the main idea of working with NumPy so you can continue exploring package's possibilities on your own.

-To import any package we use `import` statement.
-You might wonder what is that `as np` doing there.
-This is what called "aliasing".
-Most of the packages have the "short" alias name, that is commonly used.
-In this way we specify that we are going to load the `numpy` library and will store it in `np` object.
-All the functions from the package will be called using `np.` prefix.

-Basically you could also import package as `import numpy as FunnY_NamE` and later you would call any function from it as `FunnY_NamE.sqrt()`.
-There is also nothing wrong to not use any alias names at all (`import numpy`).

 ---

 # Arrays

-`numpy` is great for doing vector arithmetic.
-A `numpy` array is a grid of values, all of the same type, and is indexed by a tuple of non-negative integers.
+NumPy is great for doing vector arithmetic.
+A NumPy array is a grid of values, all of the same type, and is indexed by a tuple of non-negative integers.

 ```python
 a = np.array([1, 3, 5])